Motekye/Hazel/README.md

 }
 ```

-This function receives the _index number_, which is how
+This function receives the _instance number_, which is how
-many times this shortcut has appeared.
-The second argument
+many times this shortcut has appeared starting with zero.
-is an array of the arguments separated by `,` as individual
+The second argument is an array of the arguments separated
-strings.
-Hazel tracks bracket depth and is wise to _strings_
+by `,` as individual strings.
+Hazel tracks bracket depth
-and _regular expressions_ and can accurately find the
+and is wise to _strings_ and _regular expressions_ and can
-correct `,`s to split the parameters by.
+accurately find the correct `,`s to split the parameters by.

 ## Block wrapper procedure hooks